 Partnering with the Canadian Bioinformatics Hub

-• Contributor: Designed for individuals organizing events in their community and seeking advertising support.
+• Contributors: For individuals organizing events in their community and seeking advertising support.
 For example, a Principal Investigator organizing a special seminar.

-• Active Partner: Are organizations engaging with a community that includes individuals interested in BCBDS.
+• Active Partners: For organizations that engage with a community that includes individuals interested in BCBDS.

-• Associate Partner: Ideal for established organizations that focus on building BCBDS capacity through a variety of technical and/or professional development activities designed for a post-bachelor audience.
+• Established Partners: For established organizations that focus on building BCBDS capacity through a variety of technical and/or professional development activities designed for a post-bachelor audience.

 Interested in becoming a CBH partner?